pachyderm/docs/content/latest/deploy-manage/_index.md

 Additionally, you will find information about basic MLDM operations, including upgrading to minor and major versions, autoscaling...

 Before you start...
-The following high-level architecture diagram lays out Pachyderm's main components.
-It might help you build a quick mental model of Pachyderm.
+The following high-level architecture diagram lays out MLDM's main components.
+It might help you build a quick mental model of MLDM.
 ![Operator High Level Arch](/images/arch_diagram_high_level.svg)

 {{% notice warning %}}